-The diseases included in the Program are malaria, schistosomiasis, filariasis (including onchocerciasis), African and South American trypanosomiasis, leprosy and leishmaniasis.
+The diseases included in the Special Program are malaria, schistosomiasis, filariasis (including onchocerciasis), African and American trypanosomiasis, leprosy, and leishmaniasis, dengue, and tuberculosis.

-The Joint Coordinating Board (JCB) is the top management body of the Program.
-Its membership consists of 30 members selected as follows:
+The Joint Coordinating Board (JCB) is the most important administrative body of the Special Program.
+It consists of 30 members selected as follows: